-(i) By uprooting: In moist areas if the weeds have not developed deep root.; they are eliminated by uprooting.
+(i) By uprooting:

+In moist areas if the weeds have not developed deep root.; they are eliminated by uprooting.
 Re-occurrence of Weeds are not possible after uprooting.
 The additional advantage is that soil aeration i also impr-oved.
 Care should be taken that no damage is caused to the seedlings While uprooting deep rooted weeds.
 If the seedlings are likely to be affected weeds should be removed by cutting.
-Some soil working e.g. scrapping, digging etc. is also by for good uprooting.
+Some soil working e.g. scrappin.g, digging etc. is also by for good uprooting.
 For this khurpi or spade with small blade should be used.

+(ii) By Cutting

-(ii) By Cutting: Where uprooting is not possible or desirable the weeds are eliminated by cutting.
+Where uprooting is not possible or desirable the weeds are elimi-nated by cutting.
 The various implements like spade, sickle, axe, lihurpi etc. are used for this purpose.
 The different types of weeding are

-- Circular/square weeding
+- (i) Circular/square weeding

-- Strip weeding
+- (ii) Strip weeding

-- Complete weeding
+- (iii) Complete weeding

-The following kinds of weeding are recommended for the plantations:
+The following kinds of weedings are recommended for the plantations: